Dacre, Cumbria

-Dacre (/'deɪkər/) is a small village, civil parish and electoral ward in the Lake District National Park in the Eden District of Cumbria, England, and historically in Cumberland.
+Dacre (/'deɪkər/) is a small village, civil parish and electoral ward in the Lake District National Park in the Westmorland and Furness unitary authority area of Cumbria, England, but historically in the traditional county of Cumberland.
 In the 2001 census, the parish, which includes Newbiggin and Stainton, had a population of 1,326, increasing to 1,438 at the 2011 Census.

 Dacre is situated about 5 mi west of Penrith and contains St Andrew's Parish Church, an ancient castle, and the Horse & Farrier pub.
 Nearby is the small stately home of Dalemain.
 Dacre Beck is a major tributary of the River Eamont.